seba2390/articlesummaries/README.md

 ## 📝 Description

 This project provides a configurable Python application to monitor publications on arXiv.
-It automatically fetches papers submitted or updated within the last 24 hours across specified categories, filters them based on relevance (currently keyword matching in title/abstract), and appends the details of relevant papers to an output file.
+It automatically fetches papers submitted or updated within the last 24 hours across specified categories, filters them based on relevance (using keyword matching or LLM-based relevance checking), and appends the details of relevant papers to an output file.

 The application runs on a daily schedule and is designed with a modular structure, making it easy to extend with new paper sources, different filtering mechanisms, or alternative output methods.